Moayad93/tic-tac-toe/README.md

 ### Bug / Feature Request
 If there is a bug, open an issue <a href="https://github.com/Moayad93/tic-tac-toe/issues">here</a> by including your issue with explanation.

-If you'd like to request a new function, feel free to do so by opening an issue here.
-Please include sample queries and their corresponding results.

 Built with
 ------
 * HTML5